FND/prepitaph/content/articles/authoring.md

 ### Disclosure

-Disclosures hide content which can then be revealed via user interaction:
+Disclosures hide content which can then be revealed via user interaction.

+NB: Often we want these to be wrapped in an [aside](#aside).

 ```disclosure caption="Here's some additional context."
 ES5-style code might looks like this: